-Looking back, I can connect a few dots from my English degree up to my current role.
-They both involve finding people and their stories interesting and worth encouraging.
+Looking back, I can connect a few dots to my English degree through my various roles.
+They all involve finding people and their stories interesting and worth encouraging.

-Literature may largely be the study of made up things, but, ultimately, literature gives life a story.
+Literature may largely be the study of made-up things, but, ultimately, literature gives life a story.
 This story encourages us to view ourselves as working toward goals while confronting challenges in the road.
-For me, this is the basic guidepost of a career counselor.
+For me, this is the basic guidepost of a career counselor or talent manager.
 Without my English degree, I doubt I would approach or appreciate my work in the same way.

 I keep an article on my desk titled, “In the Minds of Others.”
-The article summarizes prior research and notes that reading fiction improves our ability to understand others.
+The article notes that reading fiction improves our ability to understand others.
 In reading fiction, we enter the characters’ minds, and this experience teaches us to appreciate the views and perspectives of others.
-This ability is important when counseling law students.
-Law school is stressful and challenging, so a little bit of empathy is needed.
+This ability is important when assisting others.
+Our careers can be stressful and challenging at times, so a little bit of empathy is needed.

 What’s a typical day like for you?